14-17 years old

 Directing is approached as the art of visual storytelling.
 Students will find that directing the camera concerns more than just where to place the camera.
 Through hands-on demonstrations, the students will learn how camera movement, visual arrangement, and editing patterns not only depict the action but also express the underlying drama.
 Each student directs a series of films in crews of four.
 Students also rotate in these crews among the principal film crew positions.
 Crews are required to meet each week with the directing instructor to review scripts and shooting plans.

-It’s the script that is the backbone of any film and in NYFA’s summer film camps for teens, students will become comfortable writing original screenplays.
+It’s the script that is the backbone of any film and in summer film camps for teens, students will become comfortable writing original screenplays.
 Students learn the process of taking take a story from initial idea, through treatment and step outline, to a finished script for their final film with the help of our exceptional faculty.
 Story structure, theme, character, tension, and conflict will be explored as they are used in filmmaking.

-NYFA’s summer camps for teens feature a no-nonsense approach to cameras, placing students behind a camera from day one.
+Summer camps for teens feature a no-nonsense approach to cameras, placing students behind a camera from day one.
 Students will learn to shoot using industry-standard HDSLR cameras.
 They will learn proper loading, operation, and maintenance of the camera.
 In the first week students will shoot and screen tests for focus, exposure, lens perspective, film latitude, slow/fast motion, and contrast.
 Any students needing extra instruction are given review sessions as necessary.